groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/net/groupdocs.comparison.options/diagrammastersetting/masterpath/_index.md

 ---
 title: MasterPath
 second_title: GroupDocs.Comparison for .NET API Reference
 description: Path for Master.
 Set this value or use default Comparison Master.
-MasterPath is needed to create a document result from a set of default shapes
+MasterPath is needed to create a document result from a set of default shapes.
 type: docs
 weight: 20
 url: /net/groupdocs.comparison.options/diagrammastersetting/masterpath/
 ---
 ## DiagramMasterSetting.MasterPath property

 Path for Master.
 Set this value or use default Comparison Master.
-MasterPath is needed to create a document result from a set of default shapes
+MasterPath is needed to create a document result from a set of default shapes.

 ```csharp
 public string MasterPath { get; set; }